The best eCommerce platforms are a gateway to selling goods in the current digital world.

 Although there are only around 10 themes to choose from with PrestaShop, you can edit them however you choose.
 You may need a little basic CSS and HTML knowledge for this though, as there’s no drag-and-drop builder.

 Pricing can be difficult to calculate with an open-source store builder like this one.
 Downloading the software is totally free, but you will need to pay for things like security, development, hosting, and other factors.
-Plus, there’s the fees of your payment gateway to consider too.
+Plus, there are the fees of your payment gateway to consider too.

 The Ecwid experience is simple and straightforward, with a tiny learning curve since it plugs into the channel you’re already using.
 The plugin is also surprisingly affordable, making it a good choice for smaller business owners.